Pop music in Ukraine: Music of the Ukrainian Diaspora

+Canada

 Pop music in the Ukrainian diaspora took off in the mid sixties in Western Canada with cover recordings by the Drifters 5 of Beatles tunes.
 They were followed by performers such as Mikey and Bunny.

 In the 1970s Montreal positioned itself as a major centre for Ukrainian Diaspora pop music mainly through the efforts of Bohdan Tymyc and his Yevshan corporation.
-Yevshan released numerous recordings by Zabava bands such as Rushnychok, Syny stepiv.
-It is through Yevshan that Luba Kovalchuk recorded here first recordings and started her rise through an album called Zoria (Album cover by Maurice Prokaziuk).
+Yevshan released numerous recordings by Zabava bands such as Ukrainian-Canadian bands Rushnychok and Syny Stepiv.
+It is through Yevshan that Luba Kovalchuk recorded her first recordings and started her rise through an album called Zoria (Album cover by Maurice Prokaziuk).

+United States

+Eugene Hutz of Gogol Bordello mixes traditional Roma music of Ukraine with punk, ska, and jazz.

+Other

+Other musicians of the Ukrainian diaspora include: